hishamtk/github-users-app/README.md

 # github-users-app
-A react app in which we can search GitHub users and their Profile in a  good manner
+A react app in which we can search GitHub users and their Profile